Pathogenesis and diagnosis of anti-GBM antibody (Goodpasture's) disease

 Anti-GBM antibody disease is a disorder in which circulating antibodies are directed against an antigen intrinsic to the glomerular basement membrane (GBM), thereby resulting in acute or rapidly progressive glomerulonephritis that is typically associated with crescent formation .
 Goodpasture's syndrome and Goodpasture's disease are often used synonymously to refer to anti-GBM antibody-mediated disease, which typically presents with the syndrome of glomerulonephritis and pulmonary hemorrhage, but may present with glomerulonephritis alone.
 However, some use the term Goodpasture's syndrome for the clinical constellation of glomerulonephritis and pulmonary hemorrhage, regardless of the underlying pathogenesis .
 The term Goodpasture's disease is often reserved for those patients with glomerulonephritis, pulmonary hemorrhage, and anti-GBM antibodies.

 The pathogenesis, clinical presentation, and diagnosis of anti-GBM disease will be reviewed here.
 The treatment of this disorder, and other renal conditions associated with pulmonary hemorrhage, are discussed separately.
-(See "Treatment of anti-GBM antibody (Goodpasture's) disease" and "Differential diagnosis and evaluation of glomerular disease", section on 'Acute glomerulonephritis and pulmonary hemorrhage'.)
+(See "Treatment of anti-GBM antibody (Goodpasture's) disease" and "Glomerular disease: Evaluation and differential diagnosis in adults".)

 The differential diagnosis of glomerular disease and the approach to the patient with suspected kidney disease are discussed in detail elsewhere.
-(See "Differential diagnosis and evaluation of glomerular disease" and "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting".)
+(See "Glomerular disease: Evaluation and differential diagnosis in adults" and "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting".)